Animal Liberation: Group Discussion Guide

 Nonhuman animals are not entirely unprotected by law.
 The Animal Welfare Act of 1966 requires that minimum standards of care and treatment be provided for certain animals bred for commercial sale, used in research, transported commercially, or exhibited to the public.
 Note the use of “welfare” as opposed to “rights”.
-Welfare seeks to improve treatment of animals but still views them as property, which animal rights advocates would believe the animals should not be bred, sold, etc. in the first place.
+Welfare seeks to improve treatment of animals but still views them as property, while animal rights advocates would believe the animals should not be bred, sold, etc. in the first place.
 The Act fails to address the conditions of animals used for food and other farm related uses in that it excludes all "birds, rats, mice, horses not used for research purposes, and other farm animals, such as, but not limited to livestock or poultry, used or intended for use as food or fiber."

 Another point of discussion is how atheism plays into animal rights theory.
-Religion focuses on humans, and and when nonhuman animals are brought up, it's usually as human property.
+Religion focuses on humans, and when nonhuman animals are brought up, it's usually as human property.
 Religion is often viewed as a hierarchical system of oppression.
-Is religion antithetical to animal liberation due to it’s oppressive and human-centric nature?
+Is religion antithetical to animal liberation due to its oppressive and human-centric nature?
 A good resource for learning about the relation between animal liberation, atheism, and religion is Animal Liberation and Atheism by Kim Socha.
 Here’s a book review.

 Reasonable people know that brutally kicking dogs for fun is wrong.
 Why is it wrong?
 Suppose Ben and Greg have different reasons for agreeing with this judgement.
 Ben things dog-kicking is wrong because it damages some pet-owners’ property - suggesting that the pet-owner’s interests are the relevant factor.
 Of course, many dogs are no one’s property.
 Ben might reply that kicking dogs for fun is wrong, in any case, because it is cruel - and that cruelty is a vice we should not cultivate, through cruel acts, because having this vice makes one more likely, in the long run, to mistreat humans.
 In short, abusing animals makes one the sort of person who is more likely to abuse humans.
 Here again human interests are Ben’s ultimate basis for opposing cruelty to animals.
 On this view, animas’ interests have no independent moral significance, meaning animals have no moral status.

 Judging that animals do have moral status, Greg takes a different view.
 He believes it is wrong to kick dogs for fun because doing so harms them for no good reason.
-(In a different scenario, a good reason might be the fact that harming a dog is the only way to prevent her from savaging a child.).
+(In a different scenario, a good reason might be the fact that harming a dog is the only way to prevent her from savaging a child).
 From Greg’s standpoint, the dog’s welfare counts in its own right; it has moral importance, independently of how human interests might be furthered by promoting the dog’s welfare.
 Thus, even if you could convince him that abusing the dog would have no negative impact on humans, Greg would still consider the action wrong.
 The dog, he thinks, has moral status.